 Using Kubernetes Service Account Tokens From Target Clusters

-While we work on this section, please refer to Admiralty's readme on GitHub.
+While we work on this section, please refer to the Open Source tab of the Cross-Cluster Authentication section in the quick start guide.

 - cloud service accounts, also known as roles or service principals